Back to blog

 2. A cache key is a data model; include every dimension that changes the answer.

-3. TTL is a safety fuse, not a complete invalidation strategy.
+3. TTL is a safety fuse; invalidation on write completes the strategy.

 4. Cache-aside is a good default, but hot misses need stampede protection.

-5. Serve stale data intentionally when it is better than taking down the source of truth.
+5. Serve stale data intentionally to keep the source of truth standing under a stampede.

 6. Invalidation belongs in the write path.

-7. Delete or version cached values on writes unless updating every affected key is truly simple.
+7. Delete or version cached values on writes, and update in place when every affected key is simple to name.

 8. CDN and browser caching depend on precise Cache-Control and Vary headers.